 MQX v5 will support select Kinetis® and i.MX Cortex™-M subsystems.
 Support will focus on devices that have been introduced after the MQX v4.2 release, but some devices covered by MQX Classic will be brought into MQX v5 as well.
-The initial list of supported devices is still being compiled and will be based primarily on user inputs – please take our survey and provide your inputs to help drive the roadmap!
-The list of supported processors will be published on the MQX v5 product page.
+The initial list of supported devices is still being compiled and will be based primarily on user inputs – The list of supported processors will be published on the MQX v5 product page.

 Customers can also purchase ports of MQX for any processor in the Kinetis®, i.MX, Power Architecture, ColdFire®. or Qorivva families – even if it’s part of the MQX v5 main release.
 These ports may incur a higher license fee, based on the level of effort to do the porting—see Professional Services for details.

 MQX v5.0 (and subsequent releases) will be similar in architecture to v4.2 and will include the same libraries.
 In addition to supporting some newer microcontrollers and processors, MQX v5.0 will have bug fixes and enhancements.
 The updates list for v5.0 is being compiled now and users are encouraged to help influence the roadmap.